AMIS-Services/online-meetups-introduction-of-kafka/lab3-diy-cqrs/readme.md

 ```
 curl  http://localhost:3005?customerId=5 -v
 ```
 Now start the IoT Platform service again.
 It was not up and running while we made the update to the the Markus Berg record.
-When we now ask the IoT Platform Service for the mandate level for Markus Berg, do we get the level specified in the customer-database.csv file (0) or the level it was set to through the CRM service when the IoT Platform service was not running?
+When we now ask the IoT Platform Service for the mandate level for Markus Berg, do we get the level specified in the customer-database.csv file (0) or the level it was set to (2) through the CRM service in the call we just made when the IoT Platform service was not running?

 ```
 curl  http://localhost:3006?connectionId=4512 -v